BARGHEST-ngo/MESH/README.md

 - `mesh-control-plane`: The control plane server that manages your nodes in the mesh network and distributes keys.
 - `mesh-linux-macos-analyst`: The CLI client and daemon for your analysis/collection node.

+## Licenses

+This project is a fork of Tailscale and contains code under the BSD-3-Clause license (Tailscale Inc & AUTHORS).
+Additional code is licensed under CC0.
+See LICENSE and .licenses/tailscale.license for details.

 ## Legal